"Music doesn't lie. If there is something to be changed in this world, then it can only happen through music."

 - Jimi Hendrix

 Many pianists start their training as a solo player, and so did Jialiang.
 It's true that it's through the solo piano repertoire that pianists establish a solid technical foundation and develop their musicality.
-Pianists acquaint themselves with different musical styles through the vast body of solo repertoire.
-BUT, sometimes it gets a little lonely in the practice room hour after hour, day after day, month after month.
-Jialiang had the opportunity to discover the joy and excitement in jamming with other musicians during her undergraduate studies at the University of Toronto.
-Ever since, she has loved chamber music and piano-vocal collaboration.
+It is also through the vast body of solo repertoire that pianists acquaint themselves with different musical styles.
+However, sometimes it gets a little lonely to spent hours and hours in the practice room by oneself.
+Jialiang has had the opportunity to discover the joy and excitement of jamming with other musicians during her undergraduate studies at the University of Toronto.
+Ever since, she has loved chamber music and vocal collaboration.

-In September 2016, three friends on U of T St. George campus, Alessia, Andrew and Jialiang, decided to start a piano trio together for their shared passion for chamber music.
-After a heated debate, they named themselves the Bedford Trio.
-Why?
-Because they were commuting to campus by subway everyday, and the entrance of St. George Station on the Bedford Road was their most-frequented.
+In September 2015, three friends from the U of T St. George campus, Alessia Disimino, Andrew Ascenzo and Jialiang, decided to start a piano trio together for their shared passion for chamber music.
+After a heated debate, they named themselves Bedford Trio.
+Why Bedford?
+Because the three of them used to commute to campus by subway everyday and always used the entrance of St. George Station on the Bedford Road.
 One can say that "Bedford" represents the meeting of three friends in a most literal sense.